 - different probabilities of a respondent being selected based on different sized households

-Second, calibration weighting is used to make adjustments for known differentials in response rates between different regions and between different age by six sub-groups.
+Second, calibration weighting is used to make adjustments for known differences in response rates between different regions and between different age groups.

 The National Statistics Socio-economic Classification (NS-SEC) categorises members of the adult public in the UK according to their occupational status.